Folly to Be Wise: Production

 The film was shot at Shepperton Studios and made by the British Lion Film Corporation.
-James Bridie wrote the screenplay, adapting it from his own play.
-Alastair Sim had previously produced the play in a 1944 run at the Westminster Theatre and was a driving force behind bringing it to the screen.
+Alastair Sim had previously produced Bridie's play in a 1944 run at the Westminster Theatre and was a driving force behind bringing it to the screen.
 Launder was encouraged to make the film by Alexander Korda.

 The play was broadcast live by BBC Television on 25 June 1946.

 Reception

 A contemporary New York Times review described the film as a "cheerful British import".
 While noting that the film did not "succeed in building into towering proportions the fragile theme of what makes a marriage tick" the cast had made it "all worth while".
 The review praised the performance by Alastair Sim in particular.

+The Monthly Film Bulletin wrote: "Bridie's observations on marriage, his digs at the brains trusters, are not amusing enough to sustain the fim, which has been put together with disappointing slacknes.
+Intermittently lively, the picture as a whole has something of the air of a good-natured charade."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "This Frank Launder and Sidney Gilliat comedy seems so satisfied with its central idea that it neglects to flesh it out with wit.
+The various members of the splendid cast seem all too aware that they are marking time between those marvellous moments when army chaplain Alastair Sim loses control of his squabbling panellists, but they are powerless to raise the tempo."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Funny-in-parts version of stage hit.
+Performances are amusing."

+Leslie Halliwell said: "Typical James Bridie comedy which starts brightly and whimsically, then peters out and is saved by the acting."

+Accolades

-Sim was nominated for a Best Actor BAFTA for his role as Captain Paris, but lost to Ralph Richardson for his performance in The Sound Barrier.
+Sim was nominated for a Best Actor BAFTA for his role as Captain Paris, but lost to Ralph Richardson for his performance in The Sound Barrier (1953).